airmilesabdullah/High-Dimensional-Biology/Project/README.md

 # WELCOME

-This is a link to the repository of team GenX.
-It contains the work of a group of STAT 540 students on a project titled **Differential methylation analysis of preeclamptic placental tissue using the Illumina HumanMethylation450K array** [click here to check out our poster on it :)](https://github.com/STAT540-UBC/Repo_team_GenX/blob/master/Documents/GenX_poster.pdf)
+This is the repository of team GenX.
+It contains the work of a group of STAT 540 students on a project titled the **Differential methylation analysis of preeclamptic placental tissue using the Illumina HumanMethylation450K array** [click here to check out our poster on it :)](https://github.com/STAT540-UBC/Repo_team_GenX/blob/master/Documents/GenX_poster.pdf)

 # Project Goals, Challenges and Findings